MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-time-estimator.md

 >[!Important]
->It is important to recognize that the Migration Time Estimator's estimations are **preliminary** and based on big date fitting.
+>It is important to recognize that the generated estimations are **preliminary** and based on big date fitting.
 They may vary due to individual factors, including, but not limited to:
+>

-- Adverse network conditions
+>- Adverse network conditions
-- Large average file size
+>- Large average file size
-- Source rate limiting, reaching request quotas, or other performance impediments at the source
+>- Source rate limiting, reaching request quotas, or other performance impediments at the source
-- Activation of File Level Permission (FLP), which could potentially decelerate the migration process
+>- Activation of File Level Permission (FLP), which could potentially decelerate the migration process
-- Migrations occurring during peak hours
+>- Migrations occurring during peak hours
-- Elevated-cost transfers (for example, Google Docs exports)
+>- Elevated-cost transfers (for example, Google Docs exports)
-- SharePoint Job Processing throughput
+>- SharePoint Job Processing throughput

 ## Best Practices